Forest Hill Chase: Forest Hill Chase redevelopment (1981–90)

-Alterations and additions (1993-2025)
+Alterations and additions (1993-2026)

-The Nunawading Council Community Resource Centre opened on Level 3 around 1993.
-It came after several years of debate between the local Council and Pacific Shopping Centres about where the council's community space allocation should be placed.
-It housed community groups such as the Maternal and Child Health Services, Adult Day Activity and Support Service, Lao Women's Association of Victoria, Nunawading Community Chest, Nunawading Older Persons' Action Group, The Communities Council On Ethnic Issues, U3A Nunawading, Youth Adult Bureau, the Iranian Society of Victoria, and the Lions Club of Victoria.
-A council information centre was also established and offered a "non-threatening" environment where citizens could pick up council brochures and printed information on a range of council and community services or can have their questions answered.
+The Nunawading Council Community Resource Centre opened on Level 3 around 1993, and housed a range of community groups and councils.
 In November 1993, Australia's first dedicated, public virtual reality centre opened at Shop 263 (next to present-day TK Maxx tenancy) on the centre's second level.
-Operated by the Cyberspace corporation, it debuted with Exorex, a robot seek and destroy experience.
-Forest Hill Chase and Hoyts were among the many objectors to a highly publicised 1995 proposal by Reading Cinemas to establish a $25 million 25-screen complex in the nearby suburb of Burwood, which ultimately failed to materialise.
-A bar lounge and tavern with 90 gaming machines (later reduced to 50) called Vegas at The Chase opened on the centre's third level in early March 1995.
+Operated by the Cyberspace corporation, it debuted with Exorex, a robot seek-and-destroy experience.
+A bar lounge and tavern with 90 gaming machines (later reduced to 50) called Vegas (now Chase Hotel) opened on the centre's third level in early March 1995.
+The opening was delayed due to several legal disputes and issues obtaining a liquor license.

-The opening was delayed due to several legal disputes and trouble obtaining a liquor license.
-The space had been reserved since the redevelopment opened.
-Around 1997, Harris Scarfe was downsized from its two level form to occupying only Level 1, to allow a new Big W store to open in the now vacant space on Level 2.
+Around 1997, Harris Scarfe downsized from its two level form to occupying only Level 1, allow a new Big W department store to open in the now vacant space on Level 2.
 An AMF (now Zone) bowling alley with 28 lanes and children's play centre Run Riot opened on Level 3 around the year 2000.

 In the biggest redevelopment of the centre since 1989/1990, levels one and two were completely refurbished in 2007.
-Kmart Tyre & Auto Service was relocated to a new free standing site in Pacific Way, which was completed in March 2007.
-The interior malls on level one and two were refurbished with new floor tiling laid, removal of the traditional gold and marble balustrades with modern steel balustrades installed, and the removal of the stairwells at the south of the centre near Big W. The level two toilets were fully refurbished, completed in June 2007.
+Kmart Tyre & Auto Service was relocated to a new free standing site in Pacific Way, reopening March 2007.
+The interior malls on level one and two were refurbished with new floor tiling laid, removal of the traditional gold and marble balustrades with modern steel balustrades installed, and the removal of the stairwells at the south of the centre near Big W. The level two toilets were fully refurbished.
+The Mahoneys Road entrance was upgraded, with the existing glass canopy replaced and upgraded with a terrace installed on Level 3 for use by the Chase Hotel, which was completed by June 2007.

+The centre's Kmart permanently closed on 31 January 2007 and was subsequently converted to Target, which opened in September 2007.
+The food court was also refurbished and extended around this time.
+A dance studio began operating out of the former Forest Hill Cinema building on Mahoneys Road in 2012 but would soon close.